Petrol, diesel prices remain unchanged today: Check fuel rates here

-Petrol and diesel prices remained unchanged for over a month on Monday.
+Petrol and diesel prices remained unchanged on Sunday across various cities in the country including Delhi, Mumbai, Kolkata, and Chennai.

-Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.
+Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre on Sunday, respectively.

 In Mumbai, petrol is retailed at Rs 109.98 per litre, while diesel is being sold at Rs 94.14 per litre.
-Among the metro cities, fuel rates are still the highest in Mumbai.
+Among the metro cities, fuel rates are still the highest in the financial capital.

 Diesel and petrol prices also remained static in Kolkata at Rs 89.79 and Rs 104.67.
 In Chennai too, they remained unchanged at Rs 91.43 and Rs 101.40.